yxshee/toxic-terminator/README.md

    ```

 2. **Training**:
-   - The model was trained on the transformed training data.
+   - The model was trained on  transformed training data.

 3. **Saving the Model**:
    - The trained model was serialized and saved as `toxicity_model.pkt` for future use.